m1ddl3w4r3/Hak5Devices/RubberDucky/RD_Command_As_System/README.md

 ### Executing program

 * Plug in your device
-* Command will be entered in the RunBox to start the ADV_Recon script
+* Command will be entered in the system level powershell window.

 ## Contributing